 The NSW Companion card is valid on most public transport in NSW and provides free travel for an attendant when accompanying the Companion Card holder.
 The Companion Card holder will pay their normal fare, which will depend on their concession status.

-Australia Post offers a 40% discount on postage stamps, discounts on re-directing mail and deliver some items free of charge to people with a vision impairment, or at a discounted rate, for Veteran Gold Card, Veteran White Card and Veteran Orange Card holders.
+Australia Post offers discounted postage stamps, discounts on re-directing mail and deliver some items free of charge to people with a vision impairment, or at a discounted rate for Veteran Gold Card, Veteran White Card and Veteran Orange Card holders.

-Telstra offer a number of concessions to PCC holders, including a discount on new telephone service connection fee and a reduction in your home line plan costs.
-For more information contact Telstra on 1800 676 442 or visit www.telstra.com.au/home-phone.
+Telstra offer a number of concessions to PCC holders, including a discount on new telephone service connection fees and a reduction in your home line plan costs.
+For more information, contact Telstra on 1800 676 442 or visit Telstra’s Concession offers

 Water, sewerage and storm water rebates

 The Sydney Water Corporation and the Hunter Water Corporation offer concessions to eligible pensioners.
 These concessions are offered to:

 - holders of a Veteran Gold Card embossed with 'war widow', 'TPI' or 'EDA'